forcedotcom/sfdx-scanner/messages/run-dfa.md

 	<%= config.bin %> <%= command.id %> --target ".\**\*.cls,!.\**\IgnoreMe.cls" ...

 - You can target individual methods within a file with a suffix hash (#) on the file's path, and with a semi-colon-delimited list of method names.
 This syntax is incompatible with globs and directories.
-This example evaluates rules against all methods named Method1 or Method2 in File1.cls, and all methods named Method3 in File2.cls:
+This example evaluates rules against all methods named Method1 or Method2 in File1.cls, and all methods named Method3 in File2.cls.

 	<%= config.bin %> <%= command.id %> --target "./File1.cls#Method1;Method2,./File2.cls#Method3" ...

 - Use --normalize-severity to output a normalized severity across all engines, in addition to the engine-specific severity.
-Normalized severity is 1 (high), 2 (moderate), and 3 (low):
+Normalized severity is 1 (high), 2 (moderate), and 3 (low).

 	<%= config.bin %> <%= command.id %> --target "./some-project/" --projectdir "./some-project/" --format csv --normalize-severity

 - Use --severity-threshold to throw a non-zero exit code when rule violations of a specific normalized severity or greater are found.
-If there are any rule violations with a severity of 2 or 1, the exit code is equal to the severity of the most severe violation:
+If there are any rule violations with a severity of 2 or 1, the exit code is equal to the severity of the most severe violation.

 	<%= config.bin %> <%= command.id %> --target "./some-project/" --projectdir "./some-project/" --severity-threshold 2

-- Use --rule-thread-count to allow more (or fewer) entrypoints to be evaluated concurrently:
+- Use --rule-thread-count to allow more (or fewer) entrypoints to be evaluated concurrently.

 	<%= config.bin %> <%= command.id %> --rule-thread-count 6 ...

 - Use --rule-thread-timeout to increase or decrease the maximum runtime for a single entrypoint evaluation.
-This increases the timeout from the 15-minute default to 150 minutes:
+This increases the timeout from the 15-minute default to 150 minutes.

 	<%= config.bin %> <%= command.id %> --rule-thread-timeout 9000000 ...

 - Use --sfgejvmargs to pass Java Virtual Machine args to override system defaults while executing Salesforce Graph Engine's rules.
-The example overrides the system's default heap space allocation to 8 GB and decreases chances of encountering OutOfMemory error:
+The example overrides the system's default heap space allocation to 8 GB and decreases chances of encountering OutOfMemory error.

 	<%= config.bin %> <%= command.id %> --sfgejvmargs "-Xmx8g" ...

 - Use --with-pilot to allow execution of pilot rules.
-This example allows pilot rules in the "Performance" category to execute:
+This example allows pilot rules in the "Performance" category to execute.

 	<%= config.bin %> <%= command.id %> --category 'Performance' --with-pilot ...